-The Electronic Communications Code (ECC) was recently reformed as part of the Digital Economy Act 2017.
+The ECC was recently reformed as part of the Digital Economy Act 2017.
 These reforms were intended to reduce the costs of providing communications infrastructure and make it easier for operators to deploy such infrastructure.
 The new code came into force on 28 December 2017.

 Craig Whittaker MP